Ruy Lopez, Noah's Ark Trap

-The Noah's Ark Trap is a chess opening trap in the Ruy Lopez.
-The term describe a family of traps in the Ruy Lopez in which a white bishop is trapped on the b3-square by black pawns.
+The Noah's Ark Trap is a family of traps in the Ruy Lopez chess opening in which a white bishop is trapped on the b3-square by black pawns.

-Discussion

 The origin of the name is uncertain.
 The shape of the black pawns on a6, b5, and c4 may resemble an ark, or the name may suggest that the trap is "as old as Noah's Ark".

+The trap

-Even chess masters have occasionally fallen victim to this trap.
+Chess masters have occasionally fallen victim to this trap.
 An example is a game between Endre Steiner and José Capablanca at the Budapest tournament in 1929: